 Dr Tim Schwanen, Director of Oxford's TSU.

-All participants on the Leadership Programme will receive a certificate of attendance from Oxford University and the Chartered Institute of Logistics and Transport.
+All participants on the Leadership Programme will receive a certificate of attendance from Oxford University.

 Each course is delivered over four days in the pleasant surroundings of Kellogg College, Oxford, with all accommodation and meals provided including a welcome lunch on arrival and a 'Formal Networking Dinner' with special guest speakers.